-In April 1997, the Assistant to the President for Science and Technology requested an assessment of the possibility of a widespread service outage in the public telephone network.
-[16] An initial response in December 1997[17] and a follow-up response 9 months later-[18]
+In April 1997, the Assistant to the President for Science and Technology requested an assessment of the possibility of a widespread service outage in the public telephone network.16[19] An initial response in December 199717[20] and a follow-up response 9 months later-18[21]

-• Defined widespread outage as "a sustained interruption of telecommunications service that would have strategic significance to government, industry, and the general public.
-Such an outage would likely affect the telecommunications service in at least one region of the country including at least one major metropolitan area.
-It would involve multiple carriers, affecting both long distance and local service, and significantly degrade the ability of other essential infrastructures to function.
-Such an http://www.ncs.gov/nstac/NationalPlanReport-Final.htm (11 of 65) [3/14/2003 12:16:36 PM]

-outage would impact the availability and integrity of telecommunications service for at least a significant portion of a business day."
+- Defined widespread outage as "a sustained interruption of telecommunications service that would have strategic significance to government, industry, and the general public.
+Such an outage would likely affect the telecommunications service in at least one region of the country, including at least one major metropolitan area.
+It would involve multiple carriers, affecting both long-distance and local service, and significantly degrade the ability of other essential infrastructures to function.
+Such an outage would affect the availability and integrity of telecommunications service for at least a significant portion of a business day." - Concluded that, given the limited precedent for telecommunications outages of this magnitude and member companies' prior experiences with smaller-scale outages, there is a low probability of a widespread, sustained outage of public telephone service; however, the potential societal impacts of such an outage are high enough to warrant consideration.